SubuhanLathif/React-Projects/StudentRegistrationForm/client/README.md

    a) RegisterForm.jsx <br/>
    b) RegisterUsersList.jsx <br/>

-2) server
+2) server folder <br/>
    a) server.js - all the backend methods are written here.
-Initialize the express application
+Initialize the express application <br/>
-   b) routes/userRoutes.js - post new student registeration into db and fetch all students lists.
+   b) routes/userRoutes.js - post new student registeration into db and fetch all students lists. <br/>

 <b>How to Use</b>